Lactate (CSF)

 Chemical Pathology

-- Cerebral spinal fluid (CSF) lactate concentrations normally parallel blood levels, but in cases of biochemical alteration in CNS, CSF lactate may change independently of blood levels.
+- Cerebrospinal fluid (CSF) lactate concentrations normally parallel blood levels, but in cases of biochemical alteration in the central nervous system, CSF lactate may change independently of blood levels.

 - Raised levels of CSF lactate may occur with severe cerebral hypoxia or genetic lactic acidosis, intracranial haemorrhage, bacterial meningitis and epilepsy.